MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/speed/get-started.md

     For example, the title on the webpage uses the `header h1` CSS rule in the `/travel-site/assets/base.css` file.

-* Non-critical CSS code used to render parts of the page that aren't visible when the page loads.
+* Non-critical CSS code that's used to render parts of the page that aren't visible when the page loads.

     For example, the `/travel-site/assets/desktop.css` file is only needed when the viewport is larger than `665px`.

 To automatically split your CSS code this way, you can use the _Critical_ tool.
-To learn more, see the [Critical project repository](https://github.com/addyosmani/critical) at GitHub.
+To learn more, see the [Critical project repo](https://github.com/addyosmani/critical).

-You can then load your non-critical CSS code in a way to doesn't block the initial render of the page.
+You can then load your non-critical CSS code in a way that doesn't block the initial render of the page.
 To learn more, see [Defer non-critical CSS](https://web.dev/defer-non-critical-css/) at web.dev.

 It's also good to minify your CSS code and remove unneeded whitespace characters and comments.
 To learn more, see [Minify CSS](https://web.dev/minify-css/) at web.dev.